 Wondering how to invest in the vanadium industry?
-Learn about supply and demand, as well as firms involved in the vanadium space.
+Learn more about supply and demand, as well as players involved in the space.

-The metal is mined as a by-product of other metals, and exists in deposits of phosphate rock, titaniferous magnetite, uraniferous sandstone and siltstone.
-It is also present in bauxite and in carboniferous materials such as coal, crude oil, oil shale and tar sands.
+The metal is mined as a by-product of other metals, most commonly uranium.
+The technology metal is also found in deposits of phosphate rock, titaniferous magnetite, uraniferous sandstone and siltstone.
+It is also present in bauxite and in carboniferous materials such as crude oil, coal, oil shale and tar sands.

 Vanadium industry: Supply and demand

-China was the world’s largest producer of vanadium in 2016 by far, contributing 42,000 MT to the vanadium industry.
-It was followed by Russia at 16,000 MT and South Africa at 12,000 MT.
+China was the world’s largest producer of vanadium in 2018 by far, contributing 40,000 metric tons (MT) to the vanadium industry.
+It was followed by Russia at 18,000 MT and South Africa at 9,100 MT.
 China also has the highest vanadium reserves globally.

 Vanadium industry: How to invest

 Vanadium bullion is available from private individuals, but the metal is not publicly traded and so most experts do not advise investing in physical vanadium.
 Instead, many investors interested in the vanadium industry choose to invest in mining companies that are focused on the metal.

 Largo Resources (TSX:LGO,OTCQX:LGORF) continues to ramp up vanadium production in South America.
 The company owns and operates the Maracas Menchen mine in Brazil, and its goal is to reach annual vanadium output of 9,600 tonnes.
 The mine started producing vanadium in August 2014, and Largo says it is the highest-grade vanadium deposit yet discovered.

 Aside from Largo, few other publicly traded companies are currently mining vanadium.
 However, many companies are exploring for the metal or developing vanadium projects.
 Below are some examples.
 All are listed on the TSX, TSXV or ASX and had market caps of over $3.5 million as of August 30, 2019.